sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedmsg-base</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Base file system layout for other fedmsg packages
+Short desc    : Base file system layout for other fedmsg packages
 URL          : https://github.com/fedora-infra/fedmsg
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains some of the common filesystem layout shared by the
+Descript     : This package contains some of the common filesystem layout shared by the
              : python2 and python3 versions of the fedmsg package.
 ```